Fields interpretable in the free group: Towers

-When the abelian pouch of the tower is not just the ground floor, i.e. there exists some peg of an abelian floor attached to the ground floor, then the construction of an $N$-multiplet is slightly different.
-One has to take into account that when we attach the pegs of the abelian pouch for the second, third or $N$-th time the edge groups are not maximal abelian anymore, hence we attach them all together in the beginning.
+When the Abelian pouch of the tower is not just $\F$, one has to take into account that when we attach the pegs of the Abelian pouch for the second, third or $N$-th time the edge groups are not maximal Abelian subgroups anymore, hence we attach them all together in the beginning.
+This is similar to the merging lemma \ref{MergeAbelianFloors}.